 O lady fair

 Thy golden hair

 Is shining.

 Thy lips of red

 A ruby bed,

 Are smiling.

 Thy azure eyes

 That shame the skies

 Are lying.
-Are lying.

 O lady smart

-For you my heart or you my heart pining.
+For you my heart

+Is pining.

 -Wilder Canfield.

 As She is Wrote